-1) Urging Employees to Set Goals for Themselves
+1) Urge Employees to Set Goals for Themselves

-Goal setting helps learners identify what they should learn and how they should go about getting the knowledge.
+Goal setting helps workers identify what they should learn and how they should go about getting the knowledge.

 Some workers will know exactly what they want out of their careers but not all will be sure about what they want to do.
 Some may also be resistant to the idea of not having an instructor guide them every step of the way during a course.
 As a learning and development professional, you may need to spend some time educating those in the latter category about how to set goals and pursue the relevant training.
 You may also need to stress the importance of lifelong learning in today’s environment.
 This article from The eLearning Coach is an excellent resource for hesitant learners or those with misconceptions about SDL.

 You must ensure that learners set realistic goals that benefit them as individuals and as part of your team.
-Provide them with resources which can help them to choose conferences, workshops, and seminars which would be beneficial to their careers.
+Provide them with resources that can help them to choose conferences, workshops, and seminars that would be beneficial to their careers.
 Offer guidance but allow them to choose on their own.